-Keyword Usage

-status Shows a detailed status of the migration, including the percentage of completion, for the specified file system, or for all file systems under migration.

-throttle Throttles the background copy operation.

-pause Pauses the background copy operation for one or more of migrations.

-resume Resumes the background copy operation if the operation was paused or the background copy operation was killed before the migration completed.

-commit Commits the migration.

-abort Aborts the migration.
+Keyword Usage status Shows a detailed status of the migration, including the percentage of completion, for the specified file system, or for all file systems under migration. throttle | Throttles the background copy operation.
+Pauses the background copy operation for one or more of migrations. pause Resumes the background copy operation if the operation was paused or the resume background copy operation was killed before the migration completed.
+Commits the migration. commit Aborts the migration. abort

-Table 17-1 (continued)
+Table 18-1 (continued)